Lies Noor

-She went on hiatus from acting after giving birth to her first child, later returning to cinema in 1960 with Pedjuang (Warriors for Freedom).
+She went on hiatus from acting after giving birth to her only child, later returning to cinema in 1960 with Pedjuang (Warriors for Freedom).
 Noor died of encephalitis on March 14, 1961, and was buried in Karet Bivak Cemetery.

-Biography
+She was the part of Classical Indonesian Cinema.

+Early life

+Lies Noor was born on 12 July 1943, in Batavia, Dutch East Indies, to Raden Mas Mohammad Noor Puspawidjaja. in an interview with Varia magazine, she said that she came from an old-fashioned family which did not want her to act.